adambard/learnxinyminutes-docs/gleam.html.markdown

   io.debug(0o17)
   io.debug(0xF)

-  // Use underscores to enhance integer readibility io.debug(1_000_000)
+  // Use underscores to enhance integer readability io.debug(1_000_000)

   // Gleam's numerical operators are not overloaded, so there are dedicated